Tropical theileriosis: Diagnosis

 Definitive diagnosis relies on the observation of the pirolplasm stages of the organism in the erythrocytes in blood smears stained with Romanowsky stains.
 Lymph node aspirates can also be examined for the presence of 'Kock's Blue Bodies' which are schizont stages in lymphocytes.
-Necropsy reveals 'punched out ulcers' in the abomasum and greyish raised 'infarcts' on kidneys.
+Necropsy reveals 'punched out ulcers' in the abomasum and greyish raised 'infarcts' on the kidneys.
 Numerous serological tests like ELISA, and indirect immunofluorescence test and PCR can also help diagnosis.

 Treatment and control

 Buparvaquone, halofuginone and tetracycline and butalex and oxytetracycline have all shown to be effective.
 Tick control should be considered, but resistance to parasiticide products may be increasing.
 There are various options for controlling ticks of domestic animals, including: topical application of parasiticidal chemicals in dip baths or spray races or pour-on formulations, spraying parasiticides on walls of cattle pens, and rendering the walls of cattle pens smooth with mortar to stop ticks molting there.
 Selection of cattle for good ability to acquire immune resistance to ticks is potentially effective.

 Endemic stability is a state where animals are affected at a low levels or not as susceptible to the disease, and this may be encouraged in endemic areas.

 Vaccination is available and should be performed in breeds that are susceptible to infection.

 Live attenuated vaccine are being used in many countries like India, Iran, Turkey etc. Which is a basically a Lymphocyte infected with T. annulata schizont stage and passaged for attenuation.